Professional Studies Urban Sustainability (PSUS)

 Community development with a focus on policy and the various sectors of interest that affect contemporary urbanization.
 How policies, planning techniques, and implementation strategies form the core work of planning practitioners.
 Topics include water supply, food deserts, public health, and urban resilience.
 Pathways to more sustainable communities are explored through the policy arenas in which key decisions are made; key sectors that make up the fabric of communities; and special topics that have emerged as critical challenges for sustainable community development.

 PSUS 6213.
-Research Methods II: Advanced Geospatial and Econometric Analysis.
+Advanced Research Methods Individual Mentoring.
 3 Credits.

 PSUS 6214.
 Food and Cities.
 3 Credits.